Skip to Main Content

 La Cienega's Rice Counter and Where It Sits in the LA Scene

 West Hollywood's La Cienega corridor has long functioned as one of Los Angeles's more reliable restaurant streets, running the full price spectrum from mid-range neighborhood staples to white-tablecloth destinations.
-Asakuma Rice, at 848 N La Cienega Blvd, occupies a particular position in that stretch: a Japanese-leaning concept organized around rice as the meal's structural center rather than its supporting element.
+Asakuma Rice, at 848 N La Cienega Blvd, is a Japanese-Chinese hybrid with a sushi bar organized around rice as the meal's structural center rather than its supporting element.
 That orientation places it in a different conceptual tier from the city's sushi counters and kaiseki rooms, and closer to a tradition of deliberate grain-focused cooking that has gained considerable traction in Los Angeles over the past decade.

 Los Angeles now hosts one of the most layered Japanese dining ecosystems outside Japan.
 At the upper end, counters like Hayato operate kaiseki formats at $$$$ price points, while sushi-focused rooms compete for the omakase market that has expanded significantly since 2018.
 The rice-forward format occupies a more specialized niche within that ecosystem, one where the grain's quality, preparation, and sequencing carry the same narrative weight that protein commands at conventional counters.
 Understanding where Asakuma Rice sits requires understanding that niche first.